LandInsightLab/MUSE_ArcGIS_Pro_Toolbox/README.md

 #### (1) Data Input

-- Sequentially input data for the MUSE tool in the first five file input fields.
-See Table 2 for information overview of input files.
+Sequentially input the required data for the MUSE tool into the first five file input fields.
+The relationships between the necessary input data and example files in the _TEST_FILES folder are detailed in the following table.

 | Parameters Name                           | File Types                                     | Example Files                           |
 |-------------------------------------------|------------------------------------------------|-----------------------------------------|